banphatree/RGMM-Water-Mapping-MRB/README.md

 ## Overview

-This repository contains the source code, experimental setup, and supporting materials for implementing Recursive Bayesian Classification (RBC)-based surface water mapping using Sentinel-2 time-series imagery in the Mekong River Basin.
+This repository contains the preprocessed Sentinel-2 imagery, ground truth annotations, and classification results used for evaluation.